Frequently Asked Questions:

 Changed in version 2.2.

-MongoDB allows multiple clients to read and write a single corpus of data using a locking system to ensure that all clients receive a consistent view of the data and to prevent multiple applications from modifying the exact same pieces of data at the same time.
+MongoDB allows multiple clients to read and write a single corpus of data using a locking system to ensure that all clients receive the same view of the data and to prevent multiple applications from modifying the exact same pieces of data at the same time.
 Locks help guarantee that all writes to a single document occur either in full or not at all.

 MongoDB uses a readers-writer lock that allows concurrent reads access to a database but gives exclusive access to a single write operation.